jwinarske/meta-flutter/README.md

 # meta-flutter

+# _Notice: Layer has moved to https://github.com/meta-flutter/meta-flutter.
+Redirection will be automatic in the next couple of weeks._

 Yocto Layer for Flutter related artifacts.

 Recommended development flow starts with making an embedder run on desktop, then target.
 This approach will save you a good deal of time and aggrevation.